hipnaba/indigo-view/README.md

 ## Renderable

 Any object can implement [RenderableInterface](src/RenderableInterface.php) and be rendered by the view helper plugin defined by the object itself.
+A helper plugin is provided to render such objects.

 The helper plugin can be any callable.